Advisory Council Members Bios

 Valerie Burningham is a native of Montana.
 She has experience as a literacy teacher for kindergarten through 4th grade, Even Start Family Literacy Director for the Salish-Kootenai Tribe, and Montana State Even Start Quality Specialist.
 Valerie is a licensed Barber and a Premier Designs Jeweler.
 Her most treasured “work” is with her own son who has a disability.
 Valerie has served on the Rural Institute Consumer Advisory Council since 2010

-Elizabeth is mother to two children, including a ten-year-old boy with a complex disability.
-Her background is in middle school education, and she has worked with youth in traditional classroom and extracurricular settings.
-Elizabeth recently completed a MS in Special Education with an emphasis in autism.
-In the past she served as a parent representative on the Family Support Services Advisory Council, and today she volunteers with Human Therapy on Horseback and other programs serving individuals with disabilities in the Kalispell area.
-She has a special interest in supporting literacy development for youth with learning differences.
-Together, her family enjoys traveling, swimming, and music activities.
-She is excited to join the council!
+Elizabeth is mother to two children, including a teenager with a complex disability.
+She is a Life Skills teacher and the Special Education department head at Kalispell Middle School.
+Elizabeth has a MS in Special Education with an emphasis in autism.
+She previously served as a parent representative on the Family Support Services Advisory Council, and is involved with Special Olympics and adaptive recreation programming in her community.
+Elizabeth has a special interest in supporting literacy development for youth with learning differences.
+Her family enjoys traveling, swimming, and music activities.
+She is excited to help build school and community partnerships!

 Carol Lode worked for the Helena School District in the Transportation Department for 19 years and in the after-school program for 3 years before retiring.
 She found working with children to be extremely rewarding and most interesting.
 Carol has served on the Rural Institute Consumer Advisory Council since 2010.
 She is the proud parent of a successful young woman who has disabilities.